Patreon/nion/docs/core.md

 # nion core

 ## Introduction
 nion gives us a set of redux compliant functions and utilities that automatically normalizes API entity data into a predictable state tree.
-Right now we have an interface for making requests to json-api compliant json-api servers, but the client is modular to support other transport layers.
+The default api module included with nion is built for json-api compliant json-api servers, but the client is extensible with any custom api module to support other transport layers.

 ### features
 * Client defined  data mapping through `dataKeys`.
 This allows the us to define application specific context to API requests (ex. `currentUser`) and can be shared to all component containers that need this data.